-The medical examination may take from ten working days up to two weeks, please make the appointment according to that.
+The medical examination takes at least 10 days, please make the appointment according to that.
 You should request your medical appointment at least two or three weeks before your visa interview.
-The panel physician will give you the final result of the exams in a sealed envelope and you will need to hand it to the consular officer at the Embassy.
-The medical examination is valid for six months.
+The panel physician will give you the result of the exams in a sealed envelope and you will need to hand it to the consular officer at the Embassy, if your case is not electronic (paper-based).
+If your immigrant visa case is electronic (non-paper-based), the records will be transferred to the US Embassy electronically.
+The medical examination is usually valid for six months.

 For children under the age of 15 the medical exam is HUF 40,000.

 |Dr. Zoltán Böröcz||Call for appointment and address||Phone: +36-30-954-5267